Cargo ship hits Baltimore's Key Bridge, bringing it down. Rescuers are looking for people in water

 Cargo ship hits Baltimore’s Key Bridge, bringing it down.
 Rescuers are looking for people in water

-BALTIMORE (AP) — A container ship rammed into a major bridge in Baltimore early Tuesday, causing it to snap in a few places and plunge into the river below.
-Several vehicles fell into the chilly waters, and rescuers were initially searching for at least seven people.
+BALTIMORE (AP) — A container ship rammed into a major bridge in Baltimore early Tuesday, causing it to snap and plunge into the river below.
+Several vehicles fell into the chilly waters, and rescuers searched for survivors.

-Two people were pulled from the waters under the Francis Scott Key Bridge, one in serious condition, according to Baltimore Fire Chief James Wallace.
+It was also not clear what caused the cargo ship to crash into the Francis Scott Key Bridge long before the busy morning commute in what one official called a “developing mass casualty event” in a major American city just outside of Washington.
+Two people were rescued, and it was not clear how many more might be in the waters of the busy harbor near a key port.

-The cargo ship appears to have crashed into one of the bridge’s supports during the middle of night when traffic would be expected to be lighter, according to a video posted on X, formerly known as Twitter.
+The ship crashed into one of the bridge’s supports, causing the structure to snap and buckle at several points and tumble into the water in a matter of seconds — a shocking spectacle that was captured on video and posted on social media.
 The vessel caught fire, and thick, black smoke billowed out of it.

 “Never would you think that you would see, physically see, the Key Bridge tumble down like that.
 It looked like something out of an action movie,” said Baltimore Mayor Brandon Scott, calling it “an unthinkable tragedy.”

-The fire chief said authorities “may be looking for upwards of seven people” but said that number could change.
-It was not clear if the two rescued were included in the seven.
+Fire Chief James Wallace said authorities “may be looking for upwards of seven people” but said that number could change and other officials wouldn’t give figures.
+It was not clear if the two rescued were included in the seven cited by the fire chief.

-Sonar has indicated that there are vehicles in the water, where the temperature was about 47 degrees Fahrenheit (8 degrees Celsius) in the early hours of Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.
+Authorities said a crew of unknown size was working on the bridge at the time of the collapse and that sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
+The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.

-Earlier, Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time, including one the size of a tractor-trailer truck.
+Earlier, Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time of the collapse, including one the size of a tractor-trailer truck.
+The bridge came down in the middle of night when traffic would be lighter than during the day when thousands of cars traverse the span.

+Maryland Transportation Secretary Paul Wiedefeld said all vessel traffic into and out of the port would be suspended until further notice, though the facility was still open to trucks.

-Maryland Gov. Wes Moore declared a state of emergency and said he was working to get federal resources deployed.
-The FBI was also on the scene.
+Gov. Wes Moore declared a state of emergency and said he was working to get federal resources deployed.
+The FBI was on the scene, but Wiedefeld said terrorism was not suspected.
+President Joe Biden was briefed.

-Synergy Marine Group — which owns and manages the ship called the “Dali” — confirmed the vessel hit a pillar of the bridge at about 1:30 a.m. while two pilots were in control.
-It said all crew members, including the pilots, were accounted for and there are no reports of any injuries.

-From a vantage point near the entrance to the bridge, jagged remnants of its steel frame were visible protruding from the water, with the on-ramp ending abruptly where the span once began.
+The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.
+The container ship is about 985 feet (300 meters) long and about 157 feet (48 meters) wide, according to the website.

+Danish shipping giant Maersk said it had chartered the vessel, which was carrying its customers’ cargo.
+No Maersk crew and personnel were on board.
+The collapse caused Maersk share at the Nasdaq Copenhagen to plummet 2% in early Tuesday trading.

 In 2001, a freight train carrying hazardous materials derailed in a tunnel in downtown Baltimore and caught fire, spewing black smoke into surrounding neighborhoods and forcing officials to temporarily close all major roads into the city.